 On the other hand, many business owners prefer the simplicity of cash back rewards from their business credit card.
 If you want to earn in the form of a simple statement credit, then a cash back business credit is the best bet for you.
 To make spending even simpler, you can access a flat-rate cash back business credit card.
 The Spark Cash, for instance, allows you to earn an unlimited 2% cash back for your business spending.

 If you’re more eager to save than you are to earn, then you should consider getting a business credit card with a lengthy 0% intro APR period.
-The Blue Business Plus is currently the business card with the longest 0% intro APR for both balance transfers and purchases on the market—it offers 15 whole months of zero-interest balances.
-Of course, after these first 15 months, your rate will set in above 0%.
+The Blue Business Plus is currently the business card with one of the longest 0% intro APR periods for both balance transfers and purchases on the market—it offers 12 whole months of zero-interest balances.
+Of course, after these first 12 months, your rate will set in above 0%.
 This rate will depend on your creditworthiness and the market Prime Rate, so be sure to check out AMEX’s terms and conditions to get the latest APR information.

 Now for the heart of the matter: how to apply for a business credit card.